calebcox725/blog/_posts/2017-08-07-necrodoro.md

-# Bloggin'

-So here I am, writing a blog post.
-Here we go.
-ALRIGHT.
+---
+layout: post
+title: Necrodoro - A Satanic (React/Redux) Pomodoro Technique Timer
+---

-## What It's All About
+# What It's All About

 I made this thing.
 It's a timer for the pomodoro technique, but with some occult stuff thrown in on top.
 I originally intended for the narrative element to be more interactive, but it didn't really work out.
 I'll get into that a little bit later.

-## Some Good Things
+# Some Good Things

 It uses React, Redux, styled-components, webpack, babel.
 To date, this is probably the best React app I've written, even if I'm sure to look back at it in a few months and hate the code.
 But I can at least say I had an idea, and I built the damn thing.

 I also had a great time doing the pixel art.
 I have to remember to keep practicing making visuals, because I really like doing it.

-## Some Bad Things
+# Some Bad Things

 Redux, man.
 What the fuck.
 Right off the bat, I thought it would be a good idea to separate chunks of the app by their reducers.
 So the timer would have its reducer, the message box would have a reducer, et cetera.